Design map-based visualizations

 Caution:

-Remember that once the point level positions have been masked by a method such as coordinate rounding, you should still remove unneeded identifying PHI such as names, birthdays, address fields, and the original coordinate values from the attribute table before releasing that data to your authorized internal colleagues.
+Once the point level positions have been masked by a method such as coordinate rounding, you should still remove unneeded identifying PHI such as names, birthdays, address fields, and the original coordinate values from the attribute table before releasing that data to your authorized internal colleagues.
 Moving the points to rounded coordinate values does not protect PHI if you still provide the original address or coordinates.

 You can use the Export Features tool to export a copy of a feature class to share with an authorized member of your organization.
 On this tool, in the Fields section, you have access to the list of fields, where you can choose to delete fields that contain PHI that are not required for the project.

-Document the coordinate rounding results
+Document the rounding results

 1. Search for and open the XY To Line tool.

-XY To Line in the search results
+XY To Line tool in the search results

 2. For Input Table, choose High_Blood_Level_Results_Rounded.